 - Rent to buy.
 These homes are rented for around 20% less than the market rent values, and have the option to buy shares in the property in the future in the same way as shared ownership.

 - Starter Homes.
-These are intended for first time buyers aged between 23 and 40, offering homes for sale with a discount of at least 20% of the property value, capped at £250,000.
+These are intended for first time buyers offering homes with a sale discounted of at least 30% of the property value, capped at £250,000.

 Why is affordable housing important?